 I've already touched on some of the disadvantages, but they're worth thinking about long and hard before diving into this type of refi.

 The first, of course, is that since you’re giving up equity and adding extra to your mortgage loan, you’re extending how long it will take to pay off your house.

 Next, even if you refinance for a lower annual interest rate, you’ll likely pay more total interest over the life of the loan.
 This is because the payments will probably be larger and the term longer, which means more time for interest to add up.
 All of this interest can set you back financially, just like the mortgage might.

 As we've already covered, you pay various closing costs when you refinance a mortgage that can amount to thousands of dollars.
 You might pay this out of pocket or use some of your cash-out amount to cover it.
 Either way, it's another expense that may not be necessary.

-When should you consider a cash-out refinance?
+When should you consider a cash out refinance?

-Unless you’re in a very dire position, you should be extremely cautious about choosing a cash-out refinance.
+Unless you’re in a very dire position, you should be extremely cautious about choosing a cash out refinance.
 Maybe you need money for a home repair that really can’t wait, or you have a medical emergency that can’t be negotiated.

 Before getting one, also carefully consider how it will affect your short-term and long-term plans.
 Would a higher monthly mortgage payment fit into your budget?
 Will having a longer mortgage term make it difficult to pay off your house by the year you want (e.g. retirement)?

 Crunch all the numbers and make a solid plan that considers both your current circumstances and your future.
 For example, maybe you feel like you really need the money today, but will you still think that in a year or five?
 Know what's best for you in the long run.

 Other options to get the cash you need

-If you still need to consider a cash-out refinance, you can be confident that you did the best you could in trying other ideas first.
+If you still need to consider a cash out refinance, you can be confident that you did the best you could in trying other ideas first.